siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 ### $xJM - Jerk Maximum
 Sets the maximum jerk value for that axis.
 Jerk is settable independently for each axis to support machines with different dynamics per axis - such as Shapeoko with belts for X and Y, screws for Z, Probotix with 5 pitch X and Y screws and 12 pitch Z screws, and any machine with both linear and rotary axes.

-Jerk is in units per minutes^3, so the numbers are quite large.
+Jerk is in units per minutes^3, so the numbers are quite large (but see note below).
 Some common values are shown in *millimeters* in the examples below

 <pre>
 $xjm=50,000,000          Set X jerk to 50 million MM per min^3.
 This is a good value for a moderate speed machine